 - GLaDOS insults Chell by saying she's adopted during the Boss Battle (right after saying she's loved by nobody, too).
 By Portal 2, it becomes one of her favorite ways to insult Chell (along with passive aggressive comments about her weight).

 - In Portal 2, when Wheatley gets on the act, GLaDOS asks what's wrong with being adopted.
 Then, while he sputters, she tells Chell, "For the record, you are adopted, and that's terrible.
 But just work with me."
 An advocacy group took umbrage with Valve Software over this, thinking it was reflecting badly on adopted families and playing this trope straight, but Valve's response was that it was obviously too over the top to be taken seriously and it was coming from the mouth of a villain.

-- In Borderlands Marcus' lemony voiceovers in "The Zombie Island of Doctor Ned" brings this up with the child who keeps asking questions about the story and interrupting.
+- In Borderlands 1 Marcus's lemony voiceovers in "The Zombie Island of Doctor Ned" bring this up with the child who keeps asking questions about the story and interrupting.

 Child: Is any of this going to be true?

 Marcus: Yes.
 Probably a lot of it.
 You're adopted.